devtron-labs/devtron/docs/user-guide/creating-application/workflow/cd-pipeline.md

 * **Deployment Strategy**

 ### 1. Select Environment
-This section further including two inputs:
+This section further includes two inputs:

 **\(a\) Deploy to Environment**